davidcoles/vc5/README.md

 [libbpf](https://github.com/libbpf/libbpf), build the binary and transform the YAML config file to a more verbose JSON config format.

-Run the vc5 binary with arguments of the JSON file, your IP address and network interface name, eg.:
+Run the `vc5ng` binary with arguments of the JSON file, your IP address and network interface name, eg.:

-  `cmd/vc5 cmd/vc5.json 10.10.100.200 ens192`
+  `cmd/vc5ng cmd/vc5.json 10.10.100.200 ens192`

 If this doesn't bomb out then you should have a load balancer up and running.
-A virtual network device and net namespace will be created for performing NATted healthchecks to VIPs on the backend servers.
+A virtual network device and network namespace will be created for performing NATed healthchecks to VIPs on the backend servers.
 A webserver (running on port 80 by default) will display logs, statistics and backend status.
 There is Prometheus metric endpoint for collecting statistics.

 To dynamically alter the services running on the load balancer, change the YAML file appropriately and regenerate the JSON file (`make vc5.json`).
-Sending a HUP signal to the main process will cause it to reload the JSON configuration file and apply any changes.
+Sending a USR2 signal (or, for now SIGQUIT - Ctrl-\ in a terminal) to the main process will cause it to reload the JSON configuration file and apply any changes.
 The new configuration will be reflected in the web console.

 You can add static routing to forward traffic for a VIP to the load balancer, or configure BGP peers in the YAML file to have routes